mohitcpatil/Boston-Marathon-Analysis-Python-Pandas/ReadMe.md

 Data :        {11,	Kirui, Geoffrey,	24,	M,	Keringet,		KEN,			0:15:25,	0:30:28,	0:45:44,	1:01:15,	1:04:35,	1:16:59,	1:33:01,	1:48:19,	2:02:53,	0:04:57,	-	2:09:37,	1,	1,	1}

-## Steps Followed to create project

-- **Cleaning and transforming the data**

-  -  Design schemas for your fact and dimension tables

-- **Interesting findings**

-    - Implement the logic in etl.py to load data from S3 to staging tables on Redshift.